How to use Ably with React

 Step 3 – Configure Ably

-In a production application, you should use token authentication to protect your API key from being compromised.
-One way to achieve this is to store your API key server-side in a .env file and create an endpoint to handle token requests:
+First, store your Ably API key server-side in a .env file and create an endpoint to handle token requests:

 import Ably from "ably/promises";